Introduction to Tigray

 For centuries, the region played a major role in Christianity.
-Tigray was once the epicenter of the great ancient Axumite kingdom and the historic settlements of Axum, the kingdom’s capital.
-Yeha, a crumbling town of great importance, and Adwa, the location of the battle in late 19th century in which the Italian army was conquered.
+Tigray was once the epicentre of the great ancient Axumite kingdom and the historic settlements of Axum, the kingdom’s capital.
+It is also the place of Yeha, a crumbling town of great importance, and Adwa, the location of the battle in the late 19th century in which the Italian army was conquered.

 Abuna Yemata Guh

 Continue to meander up the cliff, passing old skulls in the hollowed walls, before walking along a narrow pass and into the church.
 At first, you'll be captivated by the view, and as you enter the church, the walls of the monastery, alive with ancient paintings, begin to captivate the imagination.

 It’s also one of the largest churches in the area.
-The path to begins around 1 km from the road just southeast of Megab and involves a fairly steep one-hour ascent.
+The path begins around 1 km from the road just south-east of Megab and involves a fairly steep one-hour ascent.

-“Ashenda” in Tigray is a holiday like no other.
-This remarkable festival marks the end of a two-week-long fast known as Filseta and is a time for young, single women to dress up in cultural clothes and roam the streets, singing and playing drums.
+Ashenda in Tigray is a holiday like no other.
+This remarkable festival marks the end of a two-week-long fast known as Filseta and is a time for women to dress up in cultural clothes head out to the streets, singing and playing drums.

 The treks traverse the giant plateaus that jut out of the Tigrayan landscape, taking you down into the valleys before ascending sharply over the top of the ridges.

 Places to Stay